suhock/php-dependency-injection/README.md

 }
 ```

-#### Map an interface to an implementation
+#### Specify an implementing class name

-The container will provide classes by resolving the specified implementing
+The container will provide the named service by resolving the named implementing
 subclass in its place.

+> [!IMPORTANT]
-You must therefore also add the implementing class to
+> You must also add the implementing class to the container as its own
-the container.
+> resolvable service, or `build()` will reject the configuration.

 ```php
 class ContainerBuilder